privateprep/coding-space-website/src/pages/programs/summer-camps.md

     bgColor: "#ffffff"
     textColor: "#264548"
     mdContent: T﻿he 2024 field trip schedule is expected to be posted in May 2024.
+      Field trips occur at our Upper East Side and Park Slope locations only.
   - type: textOnly
     textAlign: center
     bgColor: "#faf6ee"